 In 1991 Nelson designed his first electric car which was put on display at Beaulieu in 1993, then featured in many newspapers, finally ending up as a show car for London Electricity.
 In 1995 he was granted patent No. 2253379 for an electric vehicle refueling system, subsequently successfully incorporated in a converted Rover Metro and now an electric land speed racer called Blueplanet Ecostar.
 You can see Nelson's designs below, or click on the links on this page for more details.

 Nelson (in mechanic mode) completing an engine rebuild on a Renault car in 1985.
 He was able to swap engines for his Baja in around 30 minutes, using just a trolley jack.
-Mind you, they only have 4 bolts securing the engine to the gearbox bell-housing.
+Mind you, VW Beetle engines only have 4 bolts securing the engine to the gearbox bell-housing.

 For many years Nelson strived to prove the old electricity generating building in Herstmonceux was of historic interest and should be preserved.
 While the battle raged in closed corridors, including tackling a ludicrous tree preservation order, he made many enemies at local level, many of which were thought to be masons, some known to be for sure.
 Then some 20 years later English Heritage and the County Archaeologist in Lewes finally came to the rescue fact wise with professional independent reports to confirm his contentions.
 Read more of this using the links above.
 Please note that although this issue was amicably resolved with a binding Court Order in 2004/5, that subsequently Wealden District Council have breached the terms of that order, despite the fact they know this building is without any reasonable, beneficial use.
 Thus, this fight is due to recommence, by way of publication of taped meetings of a corrupt council is action: The new 'Battle of Britain,' or perhaps the 'Best of British.'
 Sorry Maam, but corruption at any level must be exposed.
 They tried to sweep me under the carpet; a trick used against quite a few who bang the drum - a sort of modern day crucifixion.
 In days gone by they'd have burnt him at the stake, as they did with other outspoken people in Lewes High street in 1557, taking their lead from poor old Joan of Arc in 1431.

 Nelson continues working to restore the building in co-operation with the Trust that own the site and surrounding land.
 What this chapter in the story demonstrates, is that you cannot trust local authority.
 A warning though, relationships rarely survive this kind of struggle and local authorities have close links with the police and the courts.
 He has not made many friends locally, some of which would have seen a historic building destroyed along with its restorer.
 That is the price one pays for standing up to be counted.
 As one of our finest British Bulldogs said:-